Package 'mwana'

 Description

-Check the overall plausibility and acceptability of raw MUAC data through a structured test suite encompassing sampling and measurement-related biases checks in the data set.
-The test suite in this function follows the recommendation made by Bilukha, O., & Kianian, B. (2023).
+Check the overall plausibility and acceptability of raw MUAC data through a structured test suite encompassing checks for sampling and measurement-related biases in the dataset.
+The test suite in this function follows the recommendation made by Bilukha & Kianian (2023).

 Usage